220220131121-shubham/web-scraping-using-python/README.md

-Excellent.
-We’ll build this properly from the ground up.

-You already know basic HTML — that’s a strong advantage.
-Web scraping is essentially:

-> **Downloading HTML → Understanding its structure → Extracting specific data from it**

-We will go step-by-step.
-Only one topic at a time.

----

 # Topic 1: What Web Scraping Actually Is (Fundamentals)

 Before writing any code, you must understand what is *really* happening.